aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/roshei-hadashim/rosh-hodesh/betrachtung-wenn-der-neumond-eingesegnet-wird-prayer-on-the-sabbath-prior-to-the-new-moon-by-fanny-schmiedl-neuda-1855.html.md

 <body>
 Title: Betrachtung, wenn der Neumond eingesegnet wird | Prayer on the Sabbath Prior to the New Moon, by Fanny Schmiedl-Neuda (1855)<br />
 Primary contributor: aharon.varady<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=19386">http://opensiddur.org/?p=19386</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=19386">http://opensiddur.org/?p=19386</a>
 <p />
 <hr />